Distinguished Professor of Biology and

 Adjunct Professor of Oncological Sciences

-Chief Executive Officer and Director, Huntsman Cancer Institute
+Chief Executive Officer, Huntsman Cancer Institute

 Associate Vice President for Cancer Affairs, University of Utah

 Ph.D.
 University of Colorado, Boulder

 Mary Beckerle's Lab Page

 Cell Adhesion, Cytoskeleton, Mouse Models, Knockout mice, pre-clinical mouse models of cancer, Ewing sarcoma

 My laboratory utilizes biochemical and genetic approaches to study central problems in cell biology such as signal transduction and cell motility.
 Below I describe several examples of current interests in the lab:

 1. Understanding the molecular mechanism of cell movement